Economy of Lesotho: Economic progress

 Lesotho's progress in moving from a predominantly subsistence-oriented economy to a lower middle income, diversified economy exporting natural resources and manufacturing goods has brought higher, more secure incomes to a significant portion of the population.
 The percentage of the population living below USD PPP US$1.25/day fell from 48 percent to 44 percent between 1995 and 2003.
 The unemployment rate in 2008 was 25.29% and rose to 27.2% in 2012.
 However, the unemployment rate fell to 23.06% in 2017.
 The percentage of the population living below the poverty line fell from 58% in 2002 to 49.2% in 2017.
 The country is still among the "Low Human Development" countries (rank 155 of 192) as classified by the UNDP, with 42.3 years of life expectancy at birth.
-However, adult literacy is very high - 82% and children under weight aged under 5 is only 20%.
+However, adult literacy is very high, at 82%, and children underweight aged under 5 are only 20%.

 Lesotho has received economic aid from a variety of sources, including the United States, the World Bank, the United Kingdom, the European Union, and Germany.

 Lesotho has nearly 6,000 kilometers of unpaved and modern all-weather roads.
 There is a short rail line (freight) linking Lesotho with South Africa that is totally owned and operated by South Africa.

 Sectors

 Apparel

 Lesotho has taken advantage of the African Growth and Opportunity Act (AGOA) to become the largest exporter of garments to the US from sub-Saharan Africa.
-American Brands and retailers sourcing from Lesotho include: Foot Locker, Gap, Gloria Vanderbilt, JCPenny, Levi Strauss, Saks, Sears, Timberland and Wal-Mart.
+American Brands and retailers sourcing from Lesotho include: Foot Locker, Gap, Gloria Vanderbilt, JCPenney, Levi Strauss, Saks, Sears, Timberland and Wal-Mart.
 In mid-2004 its employment reached over 50,000 mainly female workers, marking the first time that manufacturing sector workers outnumbered government employees.
 In 2008 it exported 487 million dollars mainly to the United States.
 Since 2004 employment in the sector was somehow reduced to about 45,000, in mid-2011, due to intense international competition in the garment sector.
 It was the largest formal sector employer in Lesotho in 2011.
 The sector initiated a major program to fight HIV/AIDS, called Apparel Lesotho Alliance to Fight AIDS (ALAFA).
 It is an industry-wide program providing prevention and treatment for the workers.